* Euro zone bonds in demand after ECB keeps policy unchanged

 Expectations grew that the ECB would announce a tapering of its 2 trillion euro bond-buying scheme this autumn, and Germany's 10-year borrowing costs doubled over the course of a fortnight.

-Meanwhile, the International Monetary Fund on Thursday approved in principle a 1.8 billion dollar standby loan arrangement for Greece, making a conditional commitment to help underpin Athens' long-running bailout programme for the first time in two years.
+Meanwhile, the International Monetary Fund on Thursday approved in principle a 1.8 billion dollar standby loan arrangement for Greece, making a conditional commitment to help underpin the country's long-running bailout programme for the first time in two years.

-Greece is believed to be considering a bond issuance next week, a deal that would represent its first foray into debt markets since 2014.
+The country is believed to be considering a bond issuance next week, a deal that would represent its first foray in debt markets since 2014.
 Greece's debt agency has appointed banks for the deal according to International Financing Review, a Thomson Reuters publication.

 Ratings agency S&P Global is due to review its B- rating on Greece on Friday evening.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s

 (Reporting by Abhinav Ramnarayan; Editing by Hugh Lawson)